Académie Ste-Cécile International School is an AUTHORIZED IB WORLD SCHOOL offering the Middle Years Programme and Diploma Programme.

 IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.**

 *Only schools authorized by the International Baccalaureate can offer any of its four academic programmes: The Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme or the Career-related Programme (CP).
-Candidate status gives no guarantee that authorization will be granted.

 **Mission Statement from the IB